Aerial groups / widebands

 Note : in this article a channel number (CH) refers to a frequency not a channel as in, say, BBC1.

-Although the TV UHF broadcast band in this country now only goes up as far as CH60 (and will be truncated at CH48 by 2022) it used to stretch from 471 MHz (= CH21) at the bottom, to 847 MHz (= CH68) at the top.
+Although the TV UHF broadcast band in this country now only goes up as far as CH60 (and will be truncated at CH48 by about 2022 when MUX7 is switched off) it used to stretch from 471 MHz (= CH21) at the bottom, to 847 MHz (= CH68) at the top.
 Now anyone who knows anything about RF (Radio Frequency) will tell you that it is asking a great deal of an aerial to perform well across such a wide frequency band, so, to get around this, when UHF TV transmissions were introduced in the mid 60s, great care was taken to minimise reception problems by utilising grouped transmitters and receiving aerials.
 That is to say all the the broadcasts from any particular transmitter were fitted into one group of frequencies, stretching across about one third of the full band.
 For example Crystal Palace transmitter is an A group (excluding MUX7 and 8).
 The groups are shown in the table below.
 Note that the groups have changed slightly over the years, though these apparently minor changes can sometimes be significant.

 Director sizes of grouped Yagi aerials.